bilalobe/PFA/README.md

 - **Connect and Collaborate:** Join vibrant discussions in our forum and connect with fellow learners.
 - **Track Your Progress:** Monitor your learning journey and celebrate your achievements.
 - **AI-Powered Enhancements:** Experience a smarter learning experience with integrated AI features:

     - **Sentiment Analysis:** Understand user sentiment in forum posts and quizzes.
     - **Language Detection:** Automatically identify the language of user-generated content.
-    - **Chatbot (Under Development):** Get quick answers and guidance from our AI chatbot.
+    - **Chatbot:** Get quick answers and guidance from our AI chatbot.
-    - **Personalized Recommendations (Under Development):** Receive tailored course recommendations based on your learning history.
+    - **Personalized Recommendations:** Receive tailored course recommendations based on your learning history.
+    - **Translator:** Apprehend thought provoking words using our augmented live translation facility.

 ## 🚀 Launch Your Learning Journey